Uncovering variability in human driving behavior through automatic extraction of similar traffic scenes from large

 Second, the dimensions of vehicles are not taken into account for the traffic context.
 This could be addressed in a post-processing step if these dimensions are deemed important to answer one's research question.
 This might, however, limit the amount of extracted scenes.
 Third, the initial velocity of the ego vehicle is ignored.
 This was done purposefully because we argue that the initial velocity of the ego vehicle is part of the human response, not of the traffic context.
 This is a limitation when the resulting data is used to validate driver models that do take this information into account.
 Including the ego vehicle's velocity could be done by adding the ego vehicle as an extra context point to the context set at position $(0.0, 0.0)$.

-Finally, there is no systematic approach to determine the parameter $\lambda$.
+Finally, we presented no systematic approach to determine the parameter $\lambda$.